stellar/go/services/horizon/internal/docs/reference/endpoints/trade_aggregations.md

 title: Trade Aggregations
 ---

 Trade Aggregations are catered specifically for developers of trading clients.
 They facilitate efficient gathering of historical trade data.
-This is done by dividing a given time range into segments and aggregate statistics, for a given asset pair (`base`, `counter`) over each of these segments.
+This is done by dividing a given time range into segments and aggregating statistics, for a given asset pair (`base`, `counter`) over each of these segments.
+The duration of the segments is specified with the `resolution` parameter.
+The start and end of the time range are given by `startTime` and `endTime` respectively, which are both rounded to the nearest multiple of `resolution` since epoch.
+The individual segments are also aligned with multiples of `resolution` since epoch.
+If you want to change this alignment, the segments can be offset by specifying the `offset` parameter.

 ## Request